 Collins lives in Wake Forest with her husband, Brad, and two children, Colt and Brady.

-Jonathan Freeze, CDME, CHIA, Director of Marketing
+Jonathan Freeze, CDME, CHIA, Director of Marketing and Communications

 Freeze served as Marketing Committee Co-Chair for the Destination Marketing Association of North Carolina (DMANC) from 2010 to 2013 and was a member of the Event Impact Calculator Festivals and Cultural Events Task Force for the Destination Marketing Association International (DMAI) in 2016.
 Freeze also recently served on the Raleigh Arts Plan Steering Committee (2014-2015).